Simeon Dyankov: Minister of finance of Bulgaria

+Chairman of the fiscal council

+Parliament elected Simeon Djankov to chair the Fiscal Council on March 27, 2025.
+He was nominated by the GERB-UDF parliamentary group and elected in a 118-17 vote, with 12 abstentions.
+The MPs also approved four other members of the Council: Lyubomir Datsov, nominated by GERB-UDF, Desislava Kalcheva (GERB-UDF), Bogomil Manov (nominated by BSP-United Left) and Atanas Atanassov (nominated by There Is Such a People).
+The candidate of the Democracy, Rights, and Freedoms, Erdoan Ahmedov, did not receive enough votes.
+After their election, the chair and four members of the Fiscal Council took an oath before the National Assembly.
+They were elected for a term of six years.

 Flat tax

 Dyankov was a proponent of the flat tax, introduced in Bulgaria in 2009 and expanded to dividend tax in 2010–2011 during his term in office.
 Bulgaria is the only country with a ten percent rate on personal, corporate and dividend taxes.
+In 2022–2023, Dyankov assisted parliamentarians in Ukraine in developing a flat-tax proposal.

-Eurozone Entry
+Eurozone entry

-On two occasions during Simeon Djankov’s term in office, in 2010 and 2013, Bulgaria attempted to enter the European Exchange Rate Mechanism, the precursor to the Eurozone.
+On two occasions during Simeon Djankov's term in office, in 2010 and 2013, Bulgaria attempted to enter the European Exchange Rate Mechanism, the precursor to the Eurozone.
 In both cases the European debt crisis prevented such entry, first due to the crisis in Greece and later in Portugal.
-The attempts at joining the Eurozone elicited strikes in early 2013 and demands for Djankov’s dismissal.
+The attempts at joining the Eurozone elicited strikes in early 2013 and demands for Djankov's dismissal.
 This experience is analyzed in a 2016 book, co-authored with Anders Aslund.

-Bulgaria’s entry into the European Exchange Rate Mechanism finally took place in 2020, while entry into the Eurozone has been postponed till 2025 at the earliest.
-Dyankov has proposed policies for inflation-abatement in order to meet the Euro convergence criteria.
+Bulgaria's entry into the European Exchange Rate Mechanism finally took place in 2020, while entry into the Eurozone has been postponed till 2025 at the earliest.
+Dyankov has proposed policies for inflation-abatement in order to meet the Euro convergence criteria, including ways to abate inflation and reduce the budget deficit.

+Ban on Russian nuclear technology

+Dyankov is a strident critic of the use of Russian nuclear technology in Bulgaria and while in government in 2012, along with Minister of Energy Delyan Dobrev, adopted a ban on such technology, including the termination of the Belene Nuclear Power Plant.
+Prime Minister Boyko Borisov listed this ban among the main successes of his first government.
+In July 2023, his party GERB initiated a sale of the unused Russian nuclear equipment to Ukraine, through a resolution in parliament.

+While in government, Dyankov held negotiations with Russia's nuclear technology producer Rosatom and memorably said: "We have shown that we are not afraid of either Russia or Russian energy giants.
+If it need be, we will spank them."

+Archeology

+As finance minister, Dyankov started a program for financing archeological work around the Black Sea, along the ancient Roman Via Pontica.
+The program came out of an archeological discovery in Sozopol of what is believed to be the relics of John the Baptist.
+Dyankov was among the first to see the relics.
+These archeological finds were developed to attract tourists.